How Many Blogs Are There and Do They Make Money in 2022?

 Blogging has grown exponentially over the years.

-While some years ago there were only a handful of blogging platforms, today there are over a hundred, none more popular than Tumblr, Blogger, and WordPress.
+While some years ago there were only a handful of blogging platforms, today there are over a hundred, none more famous than Tumblr, Blogger, and WordPress.

 Their authors and other blog sites combined produce more than 7 million blog posts every day.

 You may be wondering, “But how many blogs are there that actually make money?”

-Given the fact that most people blog for fun, it’s not surprising the majority of blogs don’t make much.
+Given that most people blog for fun, it’s not surprising that most blogs don’t make much.

-Reports show that about 33% of bloggers earn any money at all.
-10% of earners take home more than $10,000 per annum, while the top 0.6% bloggers rake in over $1 million annually.
+Reports show that about 33% of bloggers don’t earn any money at all.
+10% of earners take home more than $10,000 per annum, while the top 0.6% of bloggers rake in over $1 million annually.